apache/paimon/docs/content/engines/flink.md

 **Step 3: Copy Hadoop Bundled Jar**

 {{< hint info >}}
-If the machine is in a hadoop environment, please ensure the value of the environment variable `HADOOP_CLASSPATH`, you do not need to use the following pre-bundled Hadoop jar.
+If the machine is in a hadoop environment, please ensure the value of the environment variable `HADOOP_CLASSPATH` include path to the common Hadoop libraries, you do not need to use the following pre-bundled Hadoop jar.
 {{< /hint >}}

 [Download](https://flink.apache.org/downloads.html) Pre-bundled Hadoop jar and copy the jar file to the `lib` directory of your Flink home.